jondot/langchain-llm-katas/README.md

 **The rules are simple: make all tests pass.**

-Using `devstart`, you can set up your repo for action:
+Using `devstart`, you can set up your repo for action

 * `ds i` to install deps
 * `ds s` to start

 > `ds s` will run a pytest watcher, which will re-run test as you make modification.
 The first run may take longer than additional one.

+If you did not install `devstart`, you can use these commands:

+* `poetry install` to install deps
+* `poetry run ptw . --now --disable-warnings` to start

 ## Best way to learn